-- VAST: (this document) the Video Ad Serving Template is an XML response framework that enables a consistent delivery format for ad across streaming video platforms. - VPAID: the Video Player-Ad Interface Definition specifies the protocol between the ad and the video player required to enable ad interactivity and other advance video advertising functionality - VMAP: the Video Multi-Ad Playlist is an XML response framework that defines where to place ads within the video content. - Digital Video Ad Metric Definitions: an industry-defined list of metrics used in linear and nonlinear in-stream video ads. - Digital Video Ad Format Guidelines: an industry-defined list of streaming video creative submission specifications - DAA Interest-Based Advertising (IBA) notice for digital video: Guidelines for implementing the AdChoices program within in-stream ads that are placed using interest-based criteria [Draft note: this document has not yet been released, but will be released by the time VAST 4.0 releases]
+- VAST: (this document) the Video Ad Serving Template is an XML response framework that enables a consistent delivery format for ad across streaming video platforms. - VPAID: the Video Player-Ad Interface Definition specifies the protocol between the ad and the video player required to enable ad interactivity and other advance video advertising functionality - VMAP: the Video Multi-Ad Playlist is an XML response framework that defines where to place ads within the video content. - Digital Video Ad Metric Definitions: an industry-defined list of metrics used in linear and nonlinear in-stream video ads. - Digital Video Ad Format Guidelines: an industry-defined list of streaming video creative submission specifications. - DAA Interest-Based Advertising (IBA) notice for digital video: Guidelines for implementing the AdChoices program within in-stream ads that are placed using interest-based criteria.